- What is the history of the trucking industry?

 Looking at for-hire versus company carriers, one will find many similarities as well as many differences.

 - For-hire carriers make up 51% of the carriers operating in the U.S. “For-hire” means the carriers are companies specializing in hauling freight.
-Examples of for-hire freight carriers that you might be familiar include: J.B.
+Examples of for-hire freight carriers that you might be familiar include: US Express, Marten, J.B.
 Hunt, C.R.
-England, ABF, Schneider, Knight Transportation, Roadway, and many more.
+England, Schneider, Knight Transportation, Roadway, and many more.

 - Private carriers make up 44% of U.S. motor carriers.
 “Private” typically refers to a carrier operated by a company to support its primary goals other than freight delivery.
 These companies are usually large and have enough need in the area of hauling freight that it is more cost-effective to own a fleet of trucks than to use for-hire carriers.
-When considering private carriers, think about companies like PepsiCo, Coca-Cola, Walmart, Sears, Sysco, and U.S. Foods.
-A private carrier relatively new to the country is Amazon Prime.
+When considering private carriers, think about companies like Amazon Prime, Walmart, PepsiCo, Coca-Cola, Sysco, and U.S. Foods.
 Not considered a “private” carrier per se, the U.S. Postal Service delivers mail and freight using a combination of for-hire and Postal Service-owned tractor-trailers.

 What industries does the trucking industry serve?